mmsaki/kai_coin_crowdsale/README.md

 # KAI Coin crowdsale

 The goal of this project is to deploy a **crowdsale** contract for a token.
 I imported contracts from [open zeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.5.0/contracts/crowdsale/Crowdsale.sol).
-The crowdsale is to be deployed with a rate of 1, where one token equal one Wei.
+The crowdsale is to be deployed with a rate of **1 Wei** to KAI token.
 The goal if to reaise **300 Ether**.
-For demonstration purposes the crowdsale is timed to now + 10 minutes, where now is the block time when the contract is deployed.
+For demonstration purposes the crowdsale is timed to now + 10 minutes, where **now** is the block time at the time of contract is deployment.

 ### KaseiCoin ERC20 contract compiled ✅
 I first deployed the `KaseiCoin.sol` contract which is the ERC20 token contract.
 Here is a successful compilation of the contract.